“Are laboratory-grown diamonds real diamonds?” The answer to this question is “Yes”.

 WHY BUY A LABORATORY-GROWN DIAMOND?

-COMPETITIVELY PRICED The cost of a laboratory-grown diamond can be anywhere from 25-50% less expensive than mined diamonds.
+COMPETITIVELY PRICED The cost of a laboratory-grown diamond can be significantly less expensive than mined diamonds.
 This is due to a shorter supply chain and there is far less cost involved with maintaining the equipment needed to create diamonds in a lab vs running a large-scale mining operation.

 ENVIRONMENTAL SUSTAINABILITY The way in which a laboratory-grown diamond is created is much less significant than the origins of a natural diamond.
 For every carat of natural diamond that is mined, nearly 100 sq ft of land is disturbed and almost 6000 lbs of mineral waste are created.